FdelMazo/FdelMazo.github.io/_posts/2020-01-12-DoomsdayClock.md

 modal-id: doomsday
 project_title: Doomsday Clock
 project_subtitle: Metaphor for the end of times
-project_description: Just a little quick visualization of the Doomsday Clock up to 2020.
+project_description: Just a little quick visualization of the <a href="https://thebulletin.org/doomsday-clock/" target="_blank">Doomsday Clock</a> up to 2020.

 project_site: